 The Adviser, located at 417 North 20th Street, Suite 1500, Birmingham, Alabama 35203, is a wholly-owned subsidiary of MK Holding, Inc., which is a wholly-owned subsidiary of Regions Financial Corporation.
 Regions Financial Corporation, a publicly-held financial holding company, provides traditional commercial and retail banking services and other financial services in the areas of investment banking, asset management, mutual funds, trusts, securities brokerage, insurance, leasing and mortgage banking.
-The Adviser serves as investment adviser to the \$5.4 billion Regions Morgan Keegan Select family of funds, which consists of two money market funds, five fixed-income funds, four equity funds, one balanced fund and two closed-end funds.
-The Adviser also oversees \$13 billion in separately managed accounts.
+The Adviser serves as investment adviser to the \$6 billion Regions Morgan Keegan Select family of funds, which consists of five equity funds, one balanced fund, five bond funds, one tax-exempt bond fund, two money market funds and three closed-end funds.
+The Adviser also oversees \$14 billion in separately managed accounts.
 The Adviser or its predecessors have been managing assets for registered investment companies since 1986.
-As of September 30, 2004, the Adviser and its affiliates had more than \$22.3 billion in assets under management.
+As of November 30, 2005, the Adviser and its affiliates had more than \$20 billion in total assets under management.